demianriccardi/HackaMol-IPerl-Notebooks/Exercises/E0_linux_0_navigation.md

 If this weren't a passive exercise, you could save internet bandwidth by saving the file with the following command: `curl http://www.rcsb.org/pdb/files/2CBA.pdb > 2CBA.pdb`.
 This would redirect the STDOUT you saw in 4 into a file using the `>` for output redirection.
 Thus, with the file, you could avoid the "expensive" `curl` by using `cat 2CBA.pdb`... simple as that.

   6. Filter the output from `curl` to print only lines containing both ATOM and CA: `curl http://www.rcsb.org/pdb/files/2CBA.pdb  | grep "ATOM" | grep "CA"`.
 If you had the file, you could `grep` directly, `grep "ATOM" 2CBA.pdb | grep "CA" 2CBA.pdb`

+  As long as you have a username and password on another accessible machine (e.g. cluster.earlham.edu), you can use a secure shell login to get into that computer!!
+  1. Find your username and password and then login to cluster.earlham.edu from your terminal: `ssh username@cluster.earlham.edu`
+  2. Use `ls` and `cd` to walk around the File System; you should notice that it is different... it is a different computer!! egatz.

 ## TIPS for mor advanced use...
   1. using the up arrow will allow you to scroll up through the history at the command line.
 This is useful if you want to rerun a command.